Quantum one-time tables for unconditionally secure qubit-commitment: Discussion

+Hence the SRC of (X,Y) is asymptotically lower bounded by $-2\log q + \log d$.
+For the case of Rivest's scheme, $q=d^{-1}$, and the SRC of the OTT in Rivest's scheme is $3\log d$.
+Therefore Rivest's scheme achieves the bound of Theorem \ref{thm:optimal}.
+Even though if the Conditions \textit{(i)} and \textit{(ii)} encompass every OTT capable of implementing commitment scheme is unclear, at least we can see that Rivest's scheme is optimal among a large class of commodity-based commitment schemes.

-We compare the SRC of our scheme to that of a qubit-commitment-via-bit-commitment scheme inspired from Ref. \cite{Adcock}, \remark{in which Alice sends a quantum state to Bob hidden with the QOTP and commits to the classical OTP part via Rivest's bit-commitment scheme.
+We compare the SRC of our scheme to that of a qubit-commitment-via-bit-commitment scheme inspired from Ref. \cite{Adcock}, in which Alice sends a quantum state to Bob hidden with the QOTP and commits to the classical OTP part via Rivest's bit-commitment scheme.
 In this case, the SRC is $6 \log_2 d$ bits for $d-$dimensional qubit-commitment.
-On the other hand, for the scheme introduced here, the shared randomness cost is, at minimum, $2\log_2 d + 2\log_2 |J|$ bits, where $|J|$ could be any diverging function of $d$ for increasing $d$, i.e. $|J|=\omg(1)$ in Landau notation.
-This proves that there exists a \textit{quantum} commodity that exhibits a cost advantage for the commodity-based quantum cryptography.}
+The success probability of cheating is at most $d^{-1}$ for $2(d-1)$ cases and $d^{-2}$ for $(d-1)^2$ cases out of $d^2-1$ possible cheating strategies.
+On the other hand, for the scheme introduced here, the SRC is, at minimum, $2\log_2 d + 2\log_2 |J|$ bits, where $|J|$ is the size of the set of indices used in the scheme.
+For the given $|J|$, the success probability of cheating by Alice is similarly at most $|J|^{-1}$ for $2(d-1)$ cases and $|J|^{-2}$ for $(d-1)^2$ cases out of $d^2-1$ possible cheating strategies.
+To achieve the same level of security with Rivest's scheme, we pick the maximal value $|J|=d-1$ and get the asymptotically same level of security with the SRC of $4\log_2 d + o(1)$.
+This proves that there exists a \textit{quantum} commodity that exhibits a cost advantage for the commodity-based quantum cryptography.

+The use of the QOTT is not limited to cryptography of quantum information.
+The initializer scheme can also be used for boosting efficiency of the commodity-based bit-commitment.
+Since one can commit to 2 bits of classical information by committing to 1 qubit by employing the superdense coding (first Alice encodes classical information into a maximally entangled state through superdense coding before sending a half of the state to Bob and finally commits to the rest of the state), we have an initializer quantum bit-commitment scheme with SRC of $\log_2d + \log_2|J|$ bits, which is strictly smaller compared to the SRC of Rivest's scheme, $\log_2 d + 2\log_2 |J|$, with the same level of security.

+As the SRC reduction by the initializer scheme proposed in this work suggests, quantum strategy can reduce the randomness cost for achieving the same level of security by half.
+We conjecture that, by improving the scheme with a more clever usage of quantum advantage, one can reduce the randomness cost of hiding information too, hence the overall SRC can achieve (asymptotically) $3\log_2 d$ bits for the commitment of $d$-dimensional quantum state.